 As recruitment and engagement methods shift to align with the needs of the ever-growing independent contractor workforce, competition for top talent is increasing.
 Independent contractors provide unique access to specialized, industry-specific skills, and are a valuable alternative to investing in a full-time resource.

-Building a virtual talent bench is quickly becoming key to being a best-in-class organization.
+Building a virtual talent pool is quickly becoming key to being a best-in-class organization.
 A virtual bench is a pool of independent contractor talent you’ve identified, vetted, and developed relationships with over time.
 Tap into your virtual bench for specific projects, or when you need to scale quickly.
-Here are 6 ways to build your virtual talent bench.
+Here are 6 ways to build your virtual talent pool.

 Secure Project Experts